CyberFlameGO/svnpython/Doc/library/email.header.rst

    for *header_name* is ``None``, meaning it is not taken into account for the first line of a long, split header.

    Optional *continuation_ws* must be :rfc:`2822`\ -compliant folding whitespace, and is usually either a space or a hard tab character.
-This character will be prepended to continuation lines.  *continuation_ws* defaults to a single space character (" ").
+This character will be prepended to continuation lines.  *continuation_ws* defaults to a single space character.

    Optional *errors* is passed straight through to the :meth:`append` method.

-   .. method:: append(s[, charset[, errors]])
+   .. method:: append(s, charset=None, errors='strict')

       Append the string *s* to the MIME header.